robjhyndman/ctv-TimeSeries/README.md

 -   The [snowfall](http://cran.rstudio.com/web/packages/snowfall/index.html) package by Knaus provides a more recent alternative to [snow](http://cran.rstudio.com/web/packages/snow/index.html).
 Functions can be used in sequential or parallel mode.
 -   The [foreach](http://cran.rstudio.com/web/packages/foreach/index.html) package allows general iteration over elements in a collection without the use of an explicit loop counter.
 Using foreach without side effects also facilitates executing the loop in parallel which is possible via the [doMC](http://cran.rstudio.com/web/packages/doMC/index.html) (using parallel/multicore on single workstations), [doSNOW](http://cran.rstudio.com/web/packages/doSNOW/index.html) (using [snow](http://cran.rstudio.com/web/packages/snow/index.html), see above), [doMPI](http://cran.rstudio.com/web/packages/doMPI/index.html) (using [Rmpi](http://cran.rstudio.com/web/packages/Rmpi/index.html)) packages and [doRedis](http://cran.rstudio.com/web/packages/doRedis/index.html) (using [rredis](http://cran.rstudio.com/web/packages/rredis/index.html)) packages.
 -   The [future](http://cran.rstudio.com/web/packages/future/index.html) package allows for synchroneous (sequential) and asynchronous (parallel) evaluations via abstraction of futures, either via function calls or implicitly via promises.
 Global variables are automatically identified.
 Iteration over elements in a collection is supported.
--   The [bigrf](http://cran.rstudio.com/web/packages/bigrf/index.html) package provides a Random Forests implementation with support for parellel execution and large memory.
 -   The [Rborist](http://cran.rstudio.com/web/packages/Rborist/index.html) package employs OpenMP pragmas to exploit predictor-level parallelism in the Random Forest algorithm which promotes efficient use of multicore hardware in restaging data and in determining splitting criteria, both of which are performance bottlenecks in the algorithm.
+-   The [h2o](http://cran.rstudio.com/web/packages/h2o/index.html) package connects to the h2o open source machine learning environment which has scalable implementations of random forests, GBM, GLM (with elastic net regularization), and deep learning.

 **Parallel computing: Implicit parallelism**